flutable/ds03getcleandata/CodeBook.md

 TimeBodyAccelerometerMeanY | numeric | As above, in Y direction.
 TimeBodyAccelerometerMeanZ | numeric | As above, in Z direction.
 TimeBodyAccelerometerStandarddeviationX | numeric | Mean of mean accelerometer standard deviation values in X direction of subject performing activity.
-TimeBodyAccelerometerStandarddeviationY | numeric |
+TimeBodyAccelerometerStandarddeviationY | numeric | As above, in Y direction.
-TimeBodyAccelerometerStandarddeviationZ | numeric |
+TimeBodyAccelerometerStandarddeviationZ | numeric | As above, in Z direction.
 TimeGravityAccelerometerMeanX | numeric | Mean of mean accelerometer values due to gravity of subject performing activity.
-TimeGravityAccelerometerMeanY | numeric |
+TimeGravityAccelerometerMeanY | numeric | As above, in Y direction.
-TimeGravityAccelerometerMeanZ | numeric |
+TimeGravityAccelerometerMeanZ | numeric | As above, in Z direction.
 TimeGravityAccelerometerStandarddeviationX | numeric | Mean of standard deviation of acceleration due to gravity of subject performing activity |
-TimeGravityAccelerometerStandarddeviationY | numeric |
+TimeGravityAccelerometerStandarddeviationY | numeric | As above, in Y direction.
-TimeGravityAccelerometerStandarddeviationZ | numeric |
+TimeGravityAccelerometerStandarddeviationZ | numeric | As above, in Z direction.
 TimeBodyAccelerometerJerkMeanX | numeric | Mean of "jerk" (ie instantaneous acceleration along a different vector) in X direction of subject performing activity.
 Obtained by averaging in a signal window.
-TimeBodyAccelerometerJerkMeanY | numeric |
+TimeBodyAccelerometerJerkMeanY | numeric | As above, in Y direction.
-TimeBodyAccelerometerJerkMeanZ | numeric |
+TimeBodyAccelerometerJerkMeanZ | numeric | As above, in Z direction.
 TimeBodyAccelerometerJerkStandarddeviationX | numeric | Mean of standard deviation of "jerk" (ie instantaneous acceleration along a different vector) in X direction of subject performing activity.
-TimeBodyAccelerometerJerkStandarddeviationY | numeric |
+TimeBodyAccelerometerJerkStandarddeviationY | numeric | As above, in Y direction.
-TimeBodyAccelerometerJerkStandarddeviationZ | numeric |
+TimeBodyAccelerometerJerkStandarddeviationZ | numeric | As above, in Z direction.
 TimeBodyGyroscopeMeanX | numeric | Mean of mean gyroscope value in X direction of subject performing activity.
 Obtained by averaging in a signal window.
-TimeBodyGyroscopeMeanY | numeric |
+TimeBodyGyroscopeMeanY | numeric | As above, in Y direction.
-TimeBodyGyroscopeMeanZ | numeric |
+TimeBodyGyroscopeMeanZ | numeric | As above, in Z direction.
 TimeBodyGyroscopeStandarddeviationX | numeric | Mean of standard deviation of gyroscope value in X direction of subject performing activity
-TimeBodyGyroscopeStandarddeviationY | numeric |
+TimeBodyGyroscopeStandarddeviationY | numeric | As above, in Y direction.
-TimeBodyGyroscopeStandarddeviationZ | numeric |
+TimeBodyGyroscopeStandarddeviationZ | numeric | As above, in Z direction.
 TimeBodyGyroscopeJerkMeanX | numeric | Mean of mean "jerk" in X direction of subject performing activity.
 Obtained by averaging in a signal window.
-TimeBodyGyroscopeJerkMeanY | numeric |
+TimeBodyGyroscopeJerkMeanY | numeric | As above, in Y direction.
-TimeBodyGyroscopeJerkMeanZ | numeric |
+TimeBodyGyroscopeJerkMeanZ | numeric | As above, in Z direction.
 TimeBodyGyroscopeJerkStandarddeviationX | numeric | Mean of standard deviation of "jerk" in X direction of subject performing activity.
-TimeBodyGyroscopeJerkStandarddeviationY | numeric |
+TimeBodyGyroscopeJerkStandarddeviationY | numeric | As above, in Y direction.
-TimeBodyGyroscopeJerkStandarddeviationZ | numeric |
+TimeBodyGyroscopeJerkStandarddeviationZ | numeric | As above, in Z direction.
 TimeBodyAccelerometerMagnitudeMean | numeric | Mean of mean of magnitude of acceleration of body (calculated via Euclidean norm)
 TimeBodyAccelerometerMagnitudeStandarddeviation | numeric | Mean of standard deviation of magnitude of acceleration of body (calculated via Euclidean norm)
 TimeGravityAccelerometerMagnitudeMean | numeric | Mean of mean of magnitude of acceleration due to gravity (calculated via Euclidean norm)